A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

-- This list of Japanese words and phrases commonly used in Anime is arranged alphabetically, with several entries beginning with ellipses (…) and lower caps.
+- This list of Anime phrases and words is arranged alphabetically, with several entries beginning with ellipses (…) and lower caps.
 Such entries are phrases or words that invariably follow others.
 For example, at the end of a sentence, or tagged to nouns.

 - In Japanese, the suffix nai is used to transform a verb into the negative.
-Many Anime characters tend to pronounce nai as ne to project a more informal or masculine manner of speech.
+Many Anime characters tend to pronounce nai as ne, though, to project a more informal or masculine manner of speech.
+This is especially so during combat scenes.

-- All textbooks spell the Japanese present affirmative verb stem as masu, though the “u” is very soft.
+- All textbooks spell the Japanese present affirmative verb stem as masu, even though the “u” is frequently very softly pronounced.
 For example, tabemasu is not pronounced as ta-be-ma-su but ta-be-mass.
-Take note of this if you can’t find a particular word you just heard because of the ending sound.
+Take note of this if you can’t find a particular word you’ve just heard.

 - Some textbooks also spell the “ou” sound as “ō” or simply as “o.”
 For this list, the extended spelling is used.

-- With there being thousands of Japanese words and phrases in active use, this list is naturally nowhere near comprehensive.
-To include as many relevant words as possible, common greeting, numbers, etc, are presented in the appendix.
+- With thousands of Japanese words and phrases in active use, this list of commonly used Anime words and expressions is naturally nowhere near comprehensive.
+To include as many relevant words and phrases as possible, common greetings, numbers, etc, are presented in the appendix.

 250 Japanese Words and Phrases for Anime Lovers

 - Aho (あほ): Moron in the Kansai dialect.
-Could also be used to state an action is stupid.
+Could also be used to state that an action is stupid or meaningless.

 - Aikawarazu (相変わらず): As usual.
 The same as always.